Wiki · Person · Last reviewed June 23, 2026

 Fei-Fei Li

-Fei-Fei Li is a computer scientist whose work helped define modern computer vision through ImageNet and whose later public role centers on human-centered AI, public-interest access to AI, and spatial intelligence systems that understand the 3D world.
+Fei-Fei Li is a Stanford computer scientist and institution-builder whose work helped define modern computer vision through ImageNet and whose later public role centers on human-centered AI, public-interest access to AI research, dataset governance, and spatial intelligence systems that model the 3D world.

 Overview